luketokheim/skye/HACKING.md

 enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.

+The following instructions for developer mode are somewhat focused on Linux and macOS.
+They may require a few tweaks for Windows with Visual Studio on your system.

 Developer mode is always set to on in CI workflows.

 ### Presets